novayo/LeetCode/0679_24_Game/README.md

 * Memory Usage: 14.2 MB, less than 10.72% of Python3 online submissions for 24 Game.

 > split into left (length from 1~n-1) right (length from n-1~1), and try to do operation

+---

+try_4.py: O(4*4! * 4^4) O(1)

+* Runtime: 91 ms, faster than 85.14% of Python3 online submissions for 24 Game.
+* Memory Usage: 13.9 MB, less than 41.07% of Python3 online submissions for 24 Game.

+> next permutation, and use recrsion to find out all the possibilites